Joe’s Guide to the U2 General Admission

-A: Doubtful.
-There has been no evidence so far that there is a special entrance for U2.com members on The Joshua Tree Tour.
-At some North American arena venues during the Vertigo Tour, there was a separate line for fanclub members; however, I very much doubt there will be any for The Joshua Tree Tour.
+A: There has been no evidence so far that there is a special entrance for U2.com members on the IE Tour.
+At some North American arena venues during the Vertigo Tour, there was a separate line for fanclub members; however, this has not been the case so far for the IE Tour.

 Q: Can I meet the band?

 A: This was an easier task to handle at the arena venues than at the stadiums.
 While I’ve never had the opportunity to meet the band at a European stadium (it was much easier at the North American venues because the point of access for the band was normally close to the GA line), I believe this strategy will still be applicable.
 If you know where the band is staying, there is a good chance you can meet them before they head out to the venue for their sound check.
 By chance, I was able to see and get autographs along with other fans outside their hotel in Zagreb.
 It was around 2:30 PM, just before they left to Maksimir Stadium.